IRS Mileage Log Requirements for Fleet Businesses (2025)

 How Long Should You Keep Business Mileage Records?

-As stated by the IRS:
+As stated by IRS:

 “You must keep records that support your deduction (or an item of income) for 3 years from the date you file the income tax return on which the deduction is claimed.
 A return filed early is considered filed on the due date.“